 - 2 sprigs of rosemary, finely chopped

 When days are short and cold, nothing beats a warming, creamy gratin – and this beetroot number is a particular favourite.
-A recipe from our team here at the Cookery School, it is one we turn to time and again to serve alongside rare fillet of beef on a Sunday or as a standalone dish with greens and horseradish.
-It can be made ahead of time; simply pop in the oven when ready to cook.
+This recipe is one we turn to time and again, serving it alongside rare fillet of beef on a Sunday or as a standalone dish with greens and horseradish.
+It can be made ahead of time; simply pop it in the oven when ready to cook.

 Preheat oven to 180°C.